-1 The loads to be used in the torsional fatigue strength assessments are to be in accordance with 4.6.3.
+1 The loads to be used in torsional fatigue strength assessments are to be in accordance with 4.6.3.

-2 Stresses due to vertical bending moment, horizontal bending moment and torsional moment are calculated based on structural analysis using the whole ship model.
+2 Stresses due to vertical bending moments, horizontal bending moments and torsional moments are calculated based on structural analysis using the whole ship model.

-- 3 Torsional moments are to be applied to structural models in accordance with the following (1) to (3): - (1) Torsional moments acting on hull girders are to be applied to structural model as a series of bulkhead torsional moments resulting in a stepped curve.
+- 3 Torsional moments are to be applied to structural models in accordance with the following (1) to (3): - (1) Torsional moments acting on hull girders are to be applied to structural models as a series of bulkhead torsional moments resulting in a stepped curve.
 An approximated torsional step moment curve is shown in Fig. 9.3.4-4. - (2) Torsional moments applied to bulkheads are the net change in torsional moment over the effective range of the bulkhead.
 The effective range of a bulkhead is the distance between the midpoints of the two adjacent bulkheads.